glossary

 coupling

 The degree to which two things tend to be explained together.
-Sometimes it helps, and sometimes it doesn't.
+Sometimes it makes things simpler, and sometimes it doesn't.

 See also: